abo-abo/ace-window/README.md

 the following customizations are available:

 ### `aw-keys`
-`aw-keys` - the list of initial characters used in window identifiers:
+`aw-keys` - the list of initial characters used in window labels:

     (setq aw-keys '(?a ?s ?d ?f ?g ?h ?j ?k ?l))